KDE/documentation-docs-krita-org/untranslatable_pages/strokes_documentation.rst

 The applicator is based on the "undo command"-based stroke (``KisStrokeStrategyUndoCommandBased``).
 It starts the stroke in the constructor and adds undo commands to it on every user request.
-The processings are inernally wrapped into a special command (``KisProcessingCommand``).
+The processings are internally wrapped into a special command (``KisProcessingCommand``).
 This command has its own undo stack that collects the transactions executed by the processing.
 This can be easily achieved with our undo adapters interface.
 The command just defines its